Skip to main content

 1. Go to the Vulnerabilities page.

-2. Click on Filter and set the condition to Vulnerability > Connector is Veracode SAST.
+2. Click on Filter and set the condition to Vulnerability > Connector is Veracode.

 Viewing assets by Connector for users with the new platform view (Asset Hub):